WoobeenJeong/GNN-Vertual_Screening_HER2/README.md

 ## Bayes-GNE: A Bayesian-Approximated GNN Ensemble for HER2 Ligand discovery
 ### Large-scale Virtual Screening using GNN

-This repository is part of the LAIDD mentoring project.

-For internal and educational use only.

-Do not redistribute without permission.

-© 2025 LAIDD Project.
-All rights reserved.

 ---

 The dataset is available at :